Square One Shopping Centre: History

 Excavation of the Square One site began in 1969.
 Construction was finished in 1973, where the mall was first opened to the public.
 The four original anchors included Woolco, Sears at the time Simpson-Sears, The Bay, and Dominion.

 Some stores such as Ashbrook's and Mark & Spencer's were closed in the late 1990s order to make way for the Cityside expansion, which was completed in the early 2000s.
 In 1999, Eaton's filed for bankruptcy, closing their location at Square One.
 Zellers took over the space in 2000.

 During January 2011, Target acquired the leases of most Zellers stores, including their location at Square One.
 Zellers closed in June 2012 and the store was renovated into a Target, which opened to the public on March 30, 2013.
 In January 2013, Square One started a major renovation on the main corridor from the Target store to the centre court/food court.
 Burger King and Bowring were forced to close down due to the expansion of the food court across from the existing food court.
 The scenic elevator, along with the fountain, were removed and replaced with two escalators.
 This renovation was completed in Fall 2013.
 Square One also expanded by adding its concept, Grand Centre Court, which added at least (220000 sqft) square feet extra.

-Sears Canada announced on June 14, 2013 that it would be closing its store at Square One and Yorkdale as of March 9, 2014.
+Sears Canada announced on June 14, 2013, that it would be closing its store at Square One and Yorkdale as of March 9, 2014.
 On June 27, Empire Theatres announced that they would be selling their theatre at Square One to Landmark Cinemas, which closed one year later.

-It was announced on December 6, 2013 that La Maison Simons would take over most of the space occupied by Sears, with a flagship store which opened in Spring 2016.
+It was announced on December 6, 2013, that La Maison Simons would take over most of the space occupied by Sears, with a flagship store which opened in Spring 2016.

 In January 2015, Target Canada announced that it would close all their stores, including their location at Square One.
 Target's location at Square One closed in April 2015.

-The South Expansion was completed on March 1, 2016 adding numerous retailers and a Holt Renfrew anchor store, along with removing the Dollarama and Home Outfitters stores.
+The South Expansion was completed on March 1, 2016, adding numerous retailers and a Holt Renfrew anchor store, along with removing the Dollarama and Home Outfitters stores.

 In June 2018, Square One announced the West Expansion, which took place in the former Target location that closed in 2015.
 The expansion opened between Fall 2018 and Spring 2019 and added several brands like Uniqlo and The Rec Room, as well as a 34,000 sq. ft. local food emporium, The Food District.

-The Uniqlo at Square One opened on November 2, 2018.
+Retailer Uniqlo had opened a store in the mall on November 2, 2018.

-Chapters closed in January 2019 and reopened as Indigo in the West Expansion in February 2019.

-After filing for bankruptcy, Hudson's Bay announced it would close all their stores, including their location at Square One, which would close on June 1, 2025.